aram2608/symbiotica/README.md

 Symbiotica is a small tool that finds symbiotic genes from rhizobia species in Genbank and GFF files.
 The goal of this tool is to provide a lightweight option for fast genome parsing of crucial genes involved in symbiotic establishment.

 Currently the saved files do not provide the full name of the gene but it is able to extract the tag used for matching which often contains the full gene name.

-The tool is written in Perl so use at your own discretion.
+This is more of a learning project than a real tool so any advice is welcome!

  ---